Salesforce

 • Use a bank account registered to your business: The account must match the tax information (RFC) used to issue your CFDI invoice.

 • Revenue thresholds vary by tax regime: These thresholds affect your tax rates but not the Awin payment process.
-Speak with your accountant or refer to SAT guidance to confirm which regime you fall under.
+Speak with your accountant or refer to SAT guidance to confirm your tax regime.

 Version Info